eurostat/eurostatRTool/README.md

 for the visualisation and analysis of economic indicators.
 With eurostatRTool, users can create customisable HTML dashboards that display a wide range of indicators through various visualisation types, including time series plots, bar charts, and maps.
-The package enables users to effortlessly customise the overall layout, update underlying data, and select specific visualisation modes and interpretative texts to feature in the dashboard.
+The package enables users to customise the overall layout, update underlying data, and select specific visualisation modes and interpretative texts to feature in the dashboard.
-This flexibility makes it easy to tailor the tool to specific needs, ensuring that the visualised data is both meaningful and accessible.
+This flexibility makes it easy to tailor the tool to specific needs, ensuring that the visualised data is both meaningful and accessible for viewers.

 A standout feature of eurostatRTool is the storyboard layout from `Flexdashboard` that organises information into a sequence of slides.
-This layout allows users to present a step-by-step narrative, providing readers with a more comprehensive understanding of the data.
+This layout allows to present a step-by-step narrative, providing readers with a more comprehensive understanding of the data.
 The user-friendly navigation enables viewers to move back and forth through the data story at their own pace, fostering a more interactive and engaging exploration.

 ## Installation